ainize-team2/ISR/README.md

 ## ML Model

-RRDN model, trained with Adversarial and VGG features losses, choose the option weights='gans' when creating a RRDN model.
+trained with Adversarial and VGG features losses, choose the option weights='gans' when creating a RRDN model.

 ### RRDN Network architecture
 The main parameters of the architecture structure are: